Amrapali Museum: Hookahs

-The last section displays a collection of Mughal inspired hookah made in both gold and silver.
-The diversity in the designs of hookah mouthpieces show the capricious and whimsical ideas of the patrons executed with finesse by the artists.
-These are locally called mukhnaals and have very quirky designs.
+In the last section, is displayed a collection of Mughal inspired hookahs, made from both gold and silver.
+The diversity of the hookah mouthpiece designs, highlight the varied preferences and ideas of patrons, skillfully executed by the artists.
+They are locally called mukhnaals and consist of many unique designs.

 Journey of Design section

 The basement section is dedicated to showcase the range of designs in the Indian artistry and its application by the craftsmen.

 Religious objects

 This section has been divided into two parts - Jainism and Hinduism.
 The first one displays outer covering for the sacred statue of Jainism's 11th tirthankara – Shreyansnath.
 He can be identified because of his emblem rhinoceros in the center of plinth.
 It is made with the plinth in Padmasana.
 It also shows 14 dreams of Mother Trishala.
 It is an elaborate work of Jain art that shows many mythological iconographic featutres.
 The other section displays Mukhalingams and a range of objects made for the Gods including elements of shrines and temples, utensils used in worship, jewellery used for deities, and the statues of deities themselves.
 Some special pieces include gold and turquoise necklace of Lord Jagannath, pendant of necklace Shrinathji (revered Nathdwara deity of Udaipur region) and a gold covered Jain religious manuscript.